 RTO can include the time required to assess a disruption, to determine and consider various repair options, the recovery itself if a resource is deemed to be lost or damaged beyond repair, post-recovery testing, and the restoration of service and communication to stakeholders.

-The RTO attaches to the business process and not the resources required supporting the process.
+The RTO attaches to the business process and not the resources required to support the process.
 The RTO for each company and function is different.
-Some companies could have a two week RTO while others could be counted in seconds.
+Some companies could have a two-week RTO while others could be counted in seconds.
 Depending on the critical nature of your applications, you may have different levels of RTO within your data structure

 The order of magnitude of the RTO (weeks vs. hours vs. seconds) will provide guidance as to candidate backup and recovery solutions, as technical limitations of certain solutions will preclude their use for tighter RTOs.
 The ability to recover your IT infrastructure and business applications should be considered in addition to the data associated with these applications.
 You may discover that changes within your IT infrastructure and applications will be required to meet your desired RTO.